WinniePatGG/MinecraftWhitelistBot/README.md

 ### Files
 - The `bot.js` is the main file that saves the discord_id, discord_username, minecraft_username, status, minecraft_added and created_at.
 Embeds and other stuff are also managed here.
 - The `minecraft_bridge.js` is the file that manages the requests to the minecraft rcon server.
+- The `pingTask.js` is the manager for pinging the api endpoint.
+If you disabled this in the `.env` this won't be used

 ### Getting Started
 - Clone the Repo